 Accounting for tax positions requires judgments, including estimating reserves for potential uncertainties.
 We also assess our ability to utilize tax attributes, including those in the form of carry forwards for which the benefits have already been reflected in the financial statements.
 We do not record valuation allowances for deferred tax assets that we believe are more likely than not to be realized in future periods.
-While we believe the resulting tax balances as of December 31, 2009 and 2008 are appropriately accounted for, the ultimate outcome of such matters could result in favorable or unfavorable adjustments to our consolidated financial statements and such adjustments could be material.
+While we believe the resulting tax balances as of December 31, 2010 and 2009 are appropriately accounted for, the ultimate outcome of such matters could result in favorable or unfavorable adjustments to our consolidated financial statements and such adjustments could be material.
 See Note 12 to our Consolidated Financial Statements for further information regarding income taxes.
-We have filled or are in the process of filing local and foreign tax returns that are subject to audit by the respective tax authorities.
+We have filed or are in the process of filing local and foreign tax returns that are subject to audit by the respective tax authorities.
 The amount of income tax we pay is subject to ongoing audits by the tax authorities, which often result in proposed assessments.
+See "2010 Results of Operations - Taxes" below.

-We believe that we adequately provided for any reasonably foreseeable outcomes related to tax audits and settlement.
-However, our future results may include favorable or unfavorable adjustments to our estimated tax liabilities in the period the assessments are made or resolved, audits are closed or when statutes of limitation on potential assessments expire.
+While we believe that we have adequately provided for any reasonably foreseeable outcomes related to tax audits and settlement, our future results may include favorable or unfavorable adjustments to our estimated tax liabilities in the period the assessments are made or resolved, audits are closed or when statutes of limitation on potential assessments expire.

-2009 Results of operations
+2010 Results of Operations